S48avio/Detection-of-Windows-and-Doors-using-Yolov8/README.md

 - **Key:** `image` (type: file)
 - **Value:** Upload any test image

-You will receive a response image with **bounding boxes drawn** around detected windows and doors.
+You will receive a JSON output with the prediction results (bounding box coordinates, confidence score, and class names)

 ---